Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Background

-In most of the cases, the attacker wants the target model misclassify the resultant image, while a human observer can still correctly classify it and without noticing the existence of the introduced perturbation.
+In most of the cases, the attacker wants the target model to misclassify the resultant image, while a human observer can still correctly classify it without noticing the existence of the introduced perturbation.
 In practice, the adversarial examples can be generated straightforwardly~\cite{goodfellow2014explaining} or with an optimization procedure~\cite{carlini2016towards,moosavi2016deepfool,szegedy2013intriguing}.
 In this paper, we choose the following three up-to-date attack techniques to perform detection experiments.
 They can produce imperceptible perturbations.

 \textbf{Fast Gradient Sign Method}.
-Goodfellow et al.~\cite{goodfellow2014explaining} proposed a straightforward strategy named fast gradient sign method (FGSM) to craft adversarial samples against GoogLeNet~\cite{szegedy2015going}.
+Goodfellow et al.~\cite{goodfellow2014explaining} proposed a straightforward strategy named fast gradient sign method (FGSM) to craft adversarial examples against GoogLeNet~\cite{szegedy2015going}.
 The method is easy to implement and can compute adversarial perturbations very efficiently.
 Let \textit{c} be the true class of \textit{x} and \textit{J} (\textit{C}, \textit{x}, \textit{c}) be the cost function used to train the DNN \textit{C}.
 The perturbation is computed as the sign of the model's cost function gradient, i.e.

-where \textit{$\varepsilon$} (range from 0.0 to 1.0) is set to be small enough to make $\Delta$\textit{x} undetectable.
+where \textit{$\varepsilon$} (ranging from 0.0 to 1.0) is set to be small enough to make $\Delta$\textit{x} undetectable.
 Choosing a small \textit{$\varepsilon$} can produce a well-disguised adversarial example.
 The change to the original image is difficult to be spotted by a human.
-As shown in Figure 1, using a very small \textit{$\varepsilon$} (1/255) can also get a valid adversarial example.
-For a human observer, the difference from the original image is insensible.
 On the contrary, a large \textit{$\varepsilon$} is likely to introduce noticeable perturbations but can get more adversarial examples when the original images are simple (e.g., handwritten digits).

-In the classical FGSM algorithm, all input pixels are applied either a positive or negative change in the same degree according to the direction (sign) of corresponding cost gradients.
-However, as illustrated in Figure 4, we found that only manipulating the 30,000 (19.92\%) input pixels with the highest positive or negative gradient magnitude can also generate an effectual adversarial sample using the same \textit{$\varepsilon$}.
+In the classic FGSM algorithm, all input pixels are applied either a positive or negative change in the same degree according to the direction (sign) of corresponding cost gradients.
+However, as illustrated in Fig. \ref{Fig4}, we found that only manipulating the 30,000 (19.92\%) input pixels with the highest positive or negative gradient magnitude can also generate an effectual adversarial example using the same \textit{$\varepsilon$}.
 The result implies that we can't assume the perturbation follows some kind of distribution.